The Deutsche Gesellschaft zur Rettung Schiffbrüchiger (DGzRS) or German Maritime Search

 In an emergency, we must be able to respond promptly and reliably.
 For this we

-require the safest equipment and a modern fleet – with sea rescue vessels and lifeboats
+require the safest equipment and a modern fleet – with SAR cruisers and boats

 that defy wind and weather.